Roscoe

 Roscoe is a silly, happy boy who has THE best bounce throughout the backyard.
 Since we know he grew up stuck to a chain outside, its easy to understand why he now loves being free to run and romp until his heart's content.
 He likes being inside for cuddles too, but truly enjoys the fresh air.
 He is curious and alert, but also a little clumsy at times.

 Roscoe is a fun combination that never ceases to crack us up.
 He is like a little kid that doesn't want to stop playing when it's dinner time.
 Once he's with his people though, he is all love.
 He fancies snuggling on the couch and chewing on his bones near his humans.
 Butt scratches are a must!
+He is a perfect balance of cuddly and independent!

 Regarding his anxiety, foster mom said Roscoe was pretty anxious/restless for his first 7-10 days, as expected after being used to his shelter routine for so long.
-But each day he showed tremendous progress and has almost no anxiety at this point - but a new change of environment could exacerbate that slightly again.
+But each day he showed tremendous progress and has almost no anxiety at this point with an established routine - but a new change of environment could exacerbate that slightly again.
 As long as he feels safe and loved, he adapts easily!

 Behavior with people: